 You can store commands for frequently used operations, such as opening a collection, loading specific view files and creating graphics or data output files in ODV command files.
-ODV command files can be executed at any time (batch mode) using the File>Execute Command File option or using the "-x cmd_file" command line option.
+ODV command files can be executed at any time (batch mode) using the File > Execute Command File option or using the "-x cmd\file" command line option.
 The default extension of ODV command files is .cmd.
-The default location is the directory ODV/cmd_files in the user's document directory.
-Create directory cmd_files, if it is not already present and place your command files in this directory.
+The default location is the directory ODV/cmd\files in the user's document directory.
+Create directory cmd\files, if it is not already present and place your command files in this directory.

 The following commands are currently supported in ODV command files.
 Note that a slash "/" should be used as path separation character in all filenames appearing in ODV command files to ensure platform independence.
-Once a base directory is defined using the set_base_directory command, all subsequent relative filenames are considered relative to base directory.
+Once a base directory is defined using the set\base\directory command, all subsequent relative filenames are considered relative to base directory.
 If no base directory is defined and a collection or netCDF file has been opened, relative filenames are considered relative to the collection or netCDF directory.
-Multiple arguments must be separated by commas ",".
-The window index parameter iw used in some commands may have the following values: -1 for the graphics canvas, 0 for the map, and positive integer values for data windows.
+Multiple arguments must be separated by commas "," except in the set\var command, where "=" is used as separator between variable name and value.
+The window index parameter iw used in some commands can have the following values: -1 for the graphics canvas, 0 for the map, and positive integer values for data windows.
 Lines in ODV command files may not exceed 255 characters in length.
-Everything to the right of the comment character # is considered as comments and not executed.
+Everything to the right of the comment character # is considered a comment and not executed.

-create_annotation iw, x, y, orientation, textAlign, "text"
+create\annotation iw, x, y, orientation, textAlign, "text"

-Create a text annotation text for window iw at position x, y (window iw coordinates) oriented along orientation degrees measured counter-clockwise from positive x-axis. textAlign determines the alignment of the text relative to (x, y): center_center 0, center_top 1, center_bottom 2, right_top 3, right_bottom 4, left_top 5, left_bottom 6, right_center 7, left_center 8.
+Create a text annotation text for window iw at position x, y (window iw coordinates) oriented along orientation degrees measured counter-clockwise from positive x-axis. textAlign determines the alignment of the text relative to (x, y): center\center 0, center\top 1, center\bottom 2, right\top 3, right\bottom 4, left\top 5, left\bottom 6, right\center 7, left\center 8.
 Note that iw and textAlign are integers, x, y, and orientation are floats.
 Note that the annotation text has to be enclosed in "" characters.

-Example: create_annotation -1, 10., 8., 30., 0, "Some Text"
+Example: create\annotation -1, 10., 8., 30., 0, "Some Text"